-12. Recreation [help] This is a nonproject action.
+12. Recreation [help]

 - a.
 What designated and informal recreational opportunities are in the immediate vicinity? - b.
 Would the proposed project displace any existing recreational uses?
 If so, describe. - c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: